This page gives an overview of the types of activities that can be used for assessment tasks in LEO.

 You may also wish to download the Technology Selector Tool (Excel, 68kb) to help you connect what you want to achieve (pedagogy) with what you want to use (technology).

 These LEO tools enable students to upload assignment submissions for feedback and review.

-The Assignment allows students to upload their assignments in a digital format.
-It accepts many different file formats, including Word documents, Spreadsheets, PDF, images, and online audio recording.
-It allows students to submit an ePortfolio 'Page' or 'Collection' as an assessment task, as well as allowing students to embed Kaltura media through a LEO assignment activity.
+The Assignment tool allows students to upload their assignments in a digital format.
+It accepts many different file formats, including Word documents, spreadsheets, PDFs, images, and online audio recording.
+It allows students to submit an ePortfolio Page or Collection as an assessment task, as well as enabling students to embed media for video submissions.

 A Database is flexible in terms of format and structure.
 At its most basic, a Database is made up of templates and fields.
 Templates dictate how the Database will display visually, while fields dictate the types of data the Database will store and manage.
 A database can be a useful way to encourage students to contribute to the class's learning.

 The Glossary can be used as a collaborative activity, where students are able to create and maintain definitions; or it can be edited and maintained exclusively by teaching staff.
 You can use a glossary as a space where definitions are proposed, discussed and refined with input from students.

 A Wiki can be collaborative (with everyone in your LEO unit being able to add and edit pages), or individual (everyone in the LEO unit has their own Wiki which only they can edit).
 Wikis are also particularly useful as part of a group work activity.